 - What happens if one is not placed in a position or if the placement is not satisfactory?

 - What support services are provided by the organization?

-Any reputable organization should also be able to put students in touch with others who have participated and who will be able to give an unbiased assessment of the program.
+Any reputable organization should provide contact information for past participants to give an unbiased assessment of the program.